-Ms. Amos assists companies on strategic issues arising during the life cycle management of pharmaceutical products and maximisation of IP regulatory rights including regulatory data protection, supplementary protection certificates, paediatric rewards, and orphan market exclusivity.
+Ms. Amos-Stone assists companies on strategic issues arising during the life cycle management of pharmaceutical products and maximisation of IP regulatory rights including regulatory data protection, supplementary protection certificates, paediatric rewards, and orphan market exclusivity.
 She also advises companies on the boundaries of the ABPI and EFPIA codes of practice and UK and EU legislation regarding the advertising and promotion of medicinal products and medical devices, including use of social media, packaging and labelling, presence at conferences, use of consultants, and marketing materials.

-In addition, Ms Amos regularly advises companies on the MHRA and Home Office licensing regimes, import, manufacture, pre-clinical and clinical research, distribution and promotion of cannabis-based medicinal products.
+Additionally, Ms. Amos-Stone regularly advises companies on the MHRA and Home Office licensing regimes, import, manufacture, pre-clinical and clinical research, distribution and promotion of cannabis-based medicinal products.

 - Application for annulment of a Commission Decision as to the eligibility of an orphan medicinal product to receive a paediatric extension on the basis of a paediatric investigation plan conducted voluntarily.